ModelarData/ModelarDB-RS/docs/user/README.md

 # ModelarDB Installation and Usage
 This document describes how to set up and use ModelarDB.
 Installation instructions are provided for Linux, macOS, FreeBSD, and Windows.
+To support running ModelarDB in a containerized environment, instructions for setting up a Docker environment are also provided.
 Once installed, using ModelarDB is consistent across all platforms.

-ModelarDB intentionally does not gather usage data.
-So, all users are highly encouraged to post comments, suggestions, and bugs as GitHub issues, especially if a limitation of ModelarDB prevents it from being used in a particular domain.

 ## Installation
 ### Linux